Kasanjx/momoir/README.md

 # momoir: The Memory Maker

-> Because moments fade, but memories can be captured!
+> Because can moments fade, but memories can be captured!
 **momoir** is a web-based photobooth page that captures your moments, lets you decorate them with filters, stickers, text, and frames, and saves them as a memory strip.

 ---
 ## 🛠 Steps to use:
 1. Click **Ready!** to start the countdown